stuporglue/ImportMedia/README.md

 Copy Files to a YYYY/MM/DD structure.

+You need to install [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/index.html) to use this program.

 About
 -----
 This program lets you drop images or directories onto its icon, and have the